mohebifar/lithree.js/README.md

 # lithree.js
-**Lithree.js** is a lightweight 3D WebGL framework.
-It's just about 30kb.
+**lithree.js** is a lightweight 3D WebGL framework.
+It's just about 30kb. lithree.js is originally written in ES6 and is transcompiled to ES5.

 Usage
 =====